 In 2012 Ethereal Collapse released a new album entitled, “The Precipice of Failure.”
 Not only recording drum tracks, backing vocals and clean vocals, Kris also contributed four songs to the final cut of the album.
 With a fast, thrash song, progressive tracks, and even a ballad, Kris found creative freedom with Ethereal.
 However, when offers for tours and possible record contracts were coming the band’s way, soon came forth the pressure on other members.

+Throughout the issues, Kris hasn’t let up in his pursuit of music.
 With a deeper understanding of what he wants to do as a musician, Kris continues to push toward his goals with hopes of finding the right situation.

 “I’d like to tour, write albums and even do drum clinics,” Kris said.
 “I just want to be able to perform for people.
 That’s all I ever really wanted to do.”